HadoukenIO/js-adapter/tutorials/Application.getWindow.md

-Returns an instance of the main Window of the application
+Retrieves an instance of the main Window of the application
 # Example
 ```js
 async function getWindow() {